Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Numerical results of the MO for the different parameter setting

 \section{Numerical results of the MO for the different parameter setting}

 In Fig.~\ref{fig:Mijk_jdep_RuO2}, the $J$ dependence of the MO for the above parameter set is presented.
 In (a) and (b) [(c) and (d)], we show the nonzero components of the MO for $\bm{J}=(J,0,0)$ [$\bm{J}=(0,0,J)$] in the AFM and FM, respectively.
-As in the main text, we assumed that the SOC has the same orientation as the magnetic moment.
+As in the main text, we assumed that the SOC has the same orientation as $\bm{J}$.
 We set $\lambda = 0.1$ and $T=0.01$.
-Although the $J$ dependence seems to differ from that for MnF$_2$ in the main text, both models exibit an almost linear dependence on $J$ when $J$ is small compared with the bandwidth.
+Although the $J$ dependence seems to differ from that for MnF$_2$ in the main text, both models exhibit an almost linear dependence on $J$ when $J$ is small compared with the bandwidth.
+When $J$ becomes sufficiently large, the MO similarly shows nonmonotonic behavior and changes its sign.